LimitlessProgrammer/interactive-storybook/README.md

 This project was inspired by classic storybooks and the desire to combine storytelling with modern web design techniques.

 ## 🙌 Contributions
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/LimitlessProgrammer/interactive-storybook/issues).

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/LimitlessProgrammer/interactive-storybook/blob/main/LICENSE) file for details.